CIS-5660-Fall-2025/hw02-stylization/README.md

 ![](ShowcaseMedia/sobelAndNormalOutlines.png)

-I then displaced the UVs used to create the outline effects so that the normals don't conform to the object.
+I then displaced the UVs used to create the outline effects so that the outlines don't conform to the object.
 To offset the UVs, I used 2D FBM and a horizontal glitch offset very similar to the screen's glitch effect.

 ![](ShowcaseMedia/noisyOutlines.png)